Developer Guide

 manually in disk.
 However, due to the implementer’s inability to figure out how best to show

-arbitrary number of commit branches, the current HistoryCommand
+arbitrary number of commit branches, the current HistoryCommand thus can only show two branches.

 RevertCommand

-data to a previous commit, as identified by the commit’s hash.
+This command reverts the underlying AcademyDirectory data to a previous commit, as identified by the commit’s hash.

 Commands which can be undone are referred to as version controlled commands (read here

 for details on what this means).
-The following is true regarding RevertCommand
+The following is true regarding RevertCommand:

 - If any of the following occurs which leads to a failure in parsing commit file in disk, no changes